Harry Knowles: Butt-Numb-a-Thon

 From 1999 to 2016, on the weekend closest to his birthday (December 11), Knowles hosted an event called Butt-Numb-A-Thon.
-The event, also known as Geek Christmas, was a 24-hour celebration of film, featuring unofficial premieres, and vintage films, from classics reprinted for the big-screen, to the rare, weird and unheard of.
+The event, also known as Geek Christmas, was a 24-hour celebration of film, featuring unofficial premieres and vintage films, from classics reprinted for the big-screen, to the rare, weird and unheard of.
 Film fans and professionals alike traveled from all over the United States and the world to attend the event, which was hosted in Austin at the South Lamar Alamo Drafthouse.
 BNAT was called "the world's most exclusive and mysteriously secretive film celebration" and "the hardest film event to get into in the country".
 Following revelations of sexual assault and harassment allegations against Knowles in September 2017, the Alamo Drafthouse, which had been the venue for the festival, ended all association with Knowles.

 Fantastic Fest

 Knowles is a co-founder of the annual Fantastic Fest, held in Austin.
-It was founded in 2005 by Knowles, Tim League of Alamo Drafthouse, Paul Alvarado-Dykstra, and Tim McCanlies, writer of The Iron Giant and Secondhand Lions.
-The festival focuses on genre films such as horror, science fiction, fantasy, action, Asian, and cult.
+It was founded in 2005 by Knowles, Tim League of Alamo Drafthouse, Paul Alvarado-Dykstra and Tim McCanlies, writer of The Iron Giant and Secondhand Lions.
+The festival focuses on genre films such as horror, science fiction, fantasy, action, Asian and cult cinema.
 The festival takes place in September at the Alamo Drafthouse South Lamar.

 On September 21, 2017, days before allegations of sexual assault by Knowles surfaced, it was announced that AICN had been dropped as a sponsor of the festival.
 On September 25, 2017, the Alamo Drafthouse severed all business ties with Knowles.

 Controversies

 Accusations of biased reviews

-Knowles attends events offered to the press, paid for by the movie studios, including visits to movie sets and premieres.
-Questions have sometimes emerged about the resulting impartiality of his articles and reviews.
+Knowles attended events offered to the press, paid for by the movie studios, including visits to movie sets and premieres, which led to questions about the resulting impartiality of his articles and reviews.
 For example, after being flown to the premiere of the 1998 Godzilla movie, he gave the movie a wildly positive review, while the vast majority of critics disliked the film.
-Knowles later reversed his position and panned the film after the ensuing outcry.
-Knowles and his defenders have noted that he has given mixed reviews to movies for which he has been sent to junkets and premieres, and in any case is often out of step with mainstream critics.

-Knowles also gave a negative review to the film Monkeybone, in which he made a cameo appearance.
 In 1999, Knowles praised a script by Drew McWeeny and Scott Swan, but he did not mention that McWeeny was a contributor to the site (writing under the pseudonym "Moriarty").
-This and other alleged lapses were reported in a series of articles in Film Threat magazine.
+This and other alleged lapses were reported in a series of articles in Film Threat.